sekar290/Market_Research_for_Opening_New_Store/README.md

 ### Some Business Question
 1. Which city in Polk  that have high liquor bottles sold ?
-2. How is the average  amount of  purchases are per store in a given city?
+2. How is daily bottle sold of liquor?
 3. How is location  affecting the sold  bottles in city?
 4. Where potential location to open  new store?